LeeTS1001/3bmGPT/GPT_Model_Training/README.md

 The required binding data (`/dataset.json` in the code) is derived from the **CrossDocked2020** dataset, available at:
 🔗 [CrossDocked2020 Repository](https://github.com/gnina/models)
+The binding data must be converted to a text format.
+Please refer to the Text_Conversion codes.

 ## Step-by-Step Data Generation